 The approximately 456-square-mile county is in north-central Maryland, bordering southern Pennsylvania.
 Westminster, the county seat and principal city, is about 55 miles north of Washington, D.C. and 30 miles northwest of Baltimore.
-The county remains a net importer of jobs thanks to its good cooperation with local schools and community colleges, with some residents commuting outside the county for employment.
-The population continues to rise incrementally as more residential projects are completed.
-The greatest population increases have occurred adjacent to Baltimore County and in the Westminster area because they provide quick and easy access to the rest of the Baltimore MSA.
+The county remains a net importer of jobs thanks to its good cooperation with local schools and community colleges and its workforce development center, which has also supported population growth in the past decade, especially near Baltimore County and in the Westminster area.